Seven Habits of Successful Coders

 Develop an Empirical Mindset

 Get into the habit of direct observation and experience.
 Question predefined rules and test theoretical claims.
-A code may look good on the screen, but unless it is tested and tested again, from all possible angles, you can never be sure if it will work.
+The code may look good on the screen, but unless it is tested and tested again, from all possible angles, you can never be sure if it will work.
 Awaken your inner scientist.

 Develop a sense of humor